 Practice before your interview

-Programs like CAD or Photoshop are pretty intuitive, if you have at least good computer intelligence.
-I suggest you to sit and work with it for couple of hours prior to your job interview.
-You should try to make a simple design work with it.
-Doing this is much better than studying some theory about it, as there are way too many possible theoretical questions about these programs as well as other programs they may want you to use in your job of a designer.
-However, do not forget that an ability to learn and a creative thinking is more important than the actual knowledge of CAD or Photoshop.
+CAD and Photoshop have pretty intuitive user interface.
+If you have good computer intelligence, you should be able to find what you need in an interview.
+But I suggest you to work with it for couple of hours prior to the start of your interview.
+It is much better than studying some theory, because there are way too many possible theoretical questions about it.
+However, do not forget that an ability to learn and a creative thinking is more important than your actual knowledge of CAD or Photoshop.

-If the very best expert on Photoshop does not understand the main goal of his design work, or can not transfer the business needs into final results of his work, his knowledge is worthless.
-Oppositely, a creative person who knows what to design and why for the needs of both business and customers, a man who can design things that actually sell themselves, can always learn to work with some software.
-I think it is clear which one do businesses prefer to hire… Please, do not forget on it, when preparing for your job interview.
-Team of GraphicDesignInterviewQuestions.com hopes to help you with your preparation.
-We wish you all the best!
+If the very best expert on Photoshop does not understand the main goal of his design work, or can not transfer the business needs into final results, his knowledge is worthless.
+Oppositely, a creative person who knows what to design and why, thinking about the needs of both business and customers, simply a guy who can design things that actually sell themselves, can always learn to work with a software, and after all it’s not the main thing.
+I believe it is clear to you which one do recruiters prefer to hire… Please, do not forget on it, when preparing for your job interview.